vtfrc/vtfrc/content/posts/go-api.md

 draft: false
 ---

 Several people have been talking about [Go](https://go.dev) for a while.
 I've never felt the need to learn it, but today [one video](https://www.youtube.com/watch?v=iCVkuWgtJlg) caught my attention.
-A sudden wave of FOMO caught me, and I decided to try and learn both Go and Rust via a quick project.
+A sudden wave of FOMO caught me, and I decided to try and learn it via a quick project.

-Considering how much the health world inspires me — and yes, I'll still be working on [Healti](/healti) in the future — I thought it would be nice to build a health-related API to just get my hands dirty with these technologies.
+Considering how much the health world inspires me — and yes, I'll still be working on [Healti](/healti) in the future — I thought it would be nice to build a health-related API to just get my hands dirty with this technology.

-As you can imagine by reading the title, I started with Go.
 Go is praised as an easy-to-read language, with strong concurrency support, and of course static typing.
-Its syntax looks a bit different compared to the other popular languages in my opinion, but I agree on its readability.
-Not knowing lower level languages like C/C++, I didn't find the pointer notations and operators that straightforward, but still kind of easy to catch up on.
+Its syntax looks a bit different compared to the other popular languages I know, but I agree with its readability.
+Not being used to dealing with memory, I didn't find the pointer notations and operators that straightforward, but still kind of easy to catch up on.

 That said, I had the pleasure to use some of the integrated modules from the (rich) standard library, [GORM](https://gorm.io) to interact with the database, [Gin](https://gin-gonic.com/) as the backend framework, [Gorilla](https://gorilla.github.io/) for the WebSocket implementation, and [GoDotEnv](https://github.com/joho/godotenv) for environment variables management.